 On Monday, the State Department called for Liu’s release as well as that of his wife, Liu Xia, who has lived for years under house arrest.

-On Tuesday, the State Department downgraded China to the lowest ranking on human trafficking, after the Trump administration had previously avoided public criticism of Beijing on human rights.
+On Tuesday, the State Department downgraded China to its lowest ranking on human trafficking, after the Trump administration had previously avoided public criticism of Beijing on human rights.

 However, the government of President Xi Jinping has been considerably tougher on such matters, forbidding many of its critics to travel abroad while it pursues a sweeping campaign against dissent.

-The government, which rejects the label of political prisoner and refers to Liu as a mere criminal, has angrily denounced calls for his release as interference in China’s internal affairs.
+The government, which rejects the label of political prisoner and refers to Liu as a mere criminal, has angrily denounced calls for his release as a violation of China’s internal affairs.